-ºÚÁÏÍø¹ÙÍø High School in Mountain Empire Unified School District have a Graduation Rate of 86%, which is less than the California average of 87%.
+ºÚÁÏÍø¹ÙÍø High School in Mountain Empire Unified School District have a Graduation Rate of 86%, which is equal to the California average of 86%.

 The school with highest graduation rate is Mountain Empire High School, with ≥95% graduation rate.
 Read more about public school graduation rate statistics in California or national school graduation rate statistics.